mitskobay/memorypalace/combining-photos.md

 - Drag a selection outline around the part of the image you want to keep
 - Select `Mask`

+## Create border between photos ([6])
+- Position the photos with space between them
+- In Layers panel, at the bottom, click the `Create a New Fill or Adjustment Layer` (diagonal two-toned circle)
+- Choose `Solid Color`
+- In the dialog box, set the border color, then click `OK`.
+- In Layers panel, drag the new color fill layer below the image layers

 [1]: https://www.photoshopessentials.com/photo-effects/place-two-images-side-by-side/

 [2]: https://helpx.adobe.com/photoshop/using/grid-guides.html